 But why is this tradition so popular?
 Let me take a few moments to explain it all!

-While no one knows how the tradition got started, many people believe that stepping on the bull’s balls (testicles) and spinning around three times with your right heel on a bull’s scrotum is said to bring good fortune.
+While no one knows how the tradition started, many people believe that stepping on the bull’s balls (testicles) and spinning around three times with your right heel on a bull’s scrotum is said to bring good fortune.

-Nonetheless, please treat it with care.
-Unfortunately, this practice has caused some wear and tear that resulted in a hole where people have been tapping their feet daily.
+Unfortunately, this practice has caused some wear and tear, which has resulted in a hole where people have been spinning their heels daily.

 4. Stroll Down Via Dante for Some Window Shopping